Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 }, this)
 ```

-> In this case, no discount will be offered and the customer will pay the actual price of the selected product
+_In the above example, no discount is offered and the customer pays the actual price of the selected product_

 ### Shopify line item script changes
 Shopify offers line item script for handling bundle discounts out of the box.
 Now, please follow the steps below for adding the line item script to the shopify store.
 This has to be done manually for now (until next Nosto release)
-1. Install [Script Editor](https://apps.shopify.com/script-editor) add on the store
-2. Create a blank line item script
-3. Remove any existing content
+1. Install and configure Shopify Script Editor based on steps listed [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/create) (make sure to select blank template and clear any existing code in the template)
-4. Copy the authentication code from [here](https://github.com/ripenecommerce/shopify-ruby-sha256/blob/main/sha265.rb) and add it to the blank line item script that we created in step (2).
-This code will authenticate bundle discount requests and applies the discount only for genuine requests.
+2. Copy the authentication code from [here](https://github.com/ripenecommerce/shopify-ruby-sha256/blob/main/sha265.rb) and add it to the blank line item script that we created in step (2).
+This code authenticates bundle discount requests and applies the discount only for genuine requests.
-5. Copy the shopify bundle discount line item script from [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/examples/line-item-scripts#bundle-discount) and add it below the authentication code.
+3. Copy the shopify bundle discount line item script from [here](https://help.shopify.com/en/manual/checkout-settings/script-editor/examples/line-item-scripts#bundle-discount) and add it below the authentication code.
-6. The authentication code has a `SECRET_KEY` variable towards the end, which needs to be replaced with Nosto secret key. **To get your secret key, please contact Nosto support**
+4. The authentication code has a `SECRET_KEY` variable towards the end, which needs to be replaced with Nosto secret key. **To get your secret key, please contact Nosto support**
-7. Finally copy the code below to the line item script in order to complete the setup.
+5. Finally copy the code below to the line item script in order to complete the setup.
 > Note: The code presents a testing block.
 This can been uncommented for testing the script in script editor

 ```ruby